The 7 Chakra Colors and Their Meaning

 Chakras are wheels of light that distribute life energy to all the parts and the glands of the body equally.
 This life energy is also called “Qi,” (pronounced as Chi) and governs our physical, mental, and emotional wellbeing.

 When there is a disturbance in the energy distribution due to any misaligned or closed Chakras, you are prone to develop severe illnesses and diseases.
 In such a case, you are likely to find yourself weak, distracted, and lost.
-However, learning about the 7 Chakras can help you clear your energy blocks and regain your optimal health and calmness.
+However, learning about the 7 chakra colors and their meaning can help you clear your energy blocks and regain your optimal health and calmness.

 Understanding the 7 Chakra Colors